An investor cannot invest directly in an index and index performance does not reflect the deduction of any fees, expenses or taxes.

 Global Stocks: The MSCI World Index – Net, a free-ﬂoat-adjusted index that measures performance of large- and mid-capitalization companies representing developed market countries and is net of dividend withholding taxes.

-High Yield Bonds: The ICE BofAML U.S. High-Yield Index, tracks the performance of U.S. dollar-denominated below-investment-grade corporate debt publicly issued in the U.S. domestic market.
+High Yield Bonds: The ICE BofA U.S. High-Yield Index, tracks the performance of U.S. dollar-denominated below-investment-grade corporate debt publicly issued in the U.S. domestic market.

 Midstream Energy: Alerian Midstream Energy Select Index, a capped, ﬂoat-adjusted, capitalization-weighted index, whose constituents earn the majority of their cash ﬂow from midstream activities involving energy commodities.